Window bird feeders are incredibly entertaining!

 Personally, I have never once had a bird collide with the windows that hang my bird feeders.

-Typically birds run into windows when they are spooked or startled by predators and trying to make a quick getaway.
-These reasons tend not to be an issue with window bird feeders.
+Typically birds run into windows when they are spooked or startled by predators and trying to make a quick getaway and don’t realize there is a window in front of them.
+These reasons tend not to be an issue with window bird feeders since the birds are already so close to the window they already know it’s there.

 Regardless, putting stickers on your windows is not a bad thing.
 If in doubt, try these from Window Alert.

-And I hope you didn’t skip over the 7 tips for window feeder success.
+And I hope you didn’t skip over the seven tips for window feeder success.
 There are a few lessons in there that I had to learn the hard way.

 Thanks for reading.
 Please share your success stories below.